kaviivak22/vangashop/ReadMe.md

 # Spring Boot Microservices E-Commerce Application

+Please refer this Repo in case of any doubts : https://github.com/oddy-bassey/Programming-Techie-SpringBoot-Microservices/tree/main

 ## Project Overview

 Build a beginner-friendly **E-Commerce Application** similar to **Amazon** or **Flipkart** using **Spring Boot Microservices Architecture**.